kmoo/software-talks/docs/refactoring-ruby-edition/chapter8.md

 - Is Bidirectional association as big of a risk in Ruby?
 (210ish)
   - Not as much of a risk because Ruby's garbage collection is smart enough to clean up after itself (need reference)
 - Magic Numbers...
 (217) my story of same number in similar places, two different meanings causing a bug
-  - @mellowfish - "I would just say 'Magic Primitive' instead of just Magic Number!
+  - [@mellowfish](https://github.com/mellowfish) - "I would just say 'Magic Primitive' instead of just Magic Number!
 Do this for all the primitives."
   - Avoid these constants if it all possible.
 Use something smarter provided by the API (like `array.size` instead of a constant that happens to know the length of the array, or a `"Saturday" or "Sunday"` string instead of a `day.is_weekend?`)

+### December 2, 2022

+- Replace Type Code with Module Extension (232)
+- Replace Subclass with Fields - seems worse than before (251)
+  - But maybe `Male` & `Female` were too far - and in the code all we care about is `Person` and those are just attributes on that object.
+- We are very much a lazily-loaded team (255)
+  - [@mellowfish](https://github.com/mellowfish) - I like my initializers to be very simple.
+As long as you are doing your dependencies correctly and making sure you call the method before you use it.
+Also, this fits well with using `attr_reader`'s (it goes hand-in-hand).